Chart Color Schemes

 Employment

-However, transport, postal & warehousing is underrepresented with only 2.1% of Coromandel Valley's workforce compared to Greater Adelaide's 4.3%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population versus resident population count.
-Between June 2024 and June 2025, employment levels in Coromandel Valley increased by 2.5% while labour force increased by 2.7%, resulting in a slight rise in unemployment rate of 0.2 percentage points.
-In comparison, Greater Adelaide recorded employment growth of 2.1% with a marginal increase in unemployment.
-State-level data from Sep-25 shows SA employment grew by 1.06% year-on-year, adding 9,370 jobs, with the state unemployment rate at 4.5%, aligning with the national rate of 4.5%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Coromandel Valley's employment mix suggests local growth of approximately 6.8% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+However, transport, postal & warehousing is under-represented at 2.1% compared to Greater Adelaide's 4.3%.
+Employment opportunities locally may be limited as indicated by Census data.
+In the 12 months ending June 2025, employment increased by 2.5%, while labour force rose by 2.7%, leading to a slight unemployment rate increase of 0.2 percentage points.
+Greater Adelaide recorded similar growth rates with marginal unemployment rise.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national growth at 6.6% over five years and 13.7% over ten years, varying by industry sector.
+Applying these projections to Coromandel Valley's mix suggests local growth of approximately 6.8%% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment